phantatbach/phantatbach.github.io/index.md

 After Stirling, I spent some time working as an NLP Engineer and expanding my understanding of the field of Cognitive Science (Philosophy, (Cognitive) Psychology, (Cognitive/Computational) Neuroscience, Artificial Intelligence) before coming to Leuven.

-I am familiar with Quantitative/Statistical methods, Python and R Programming, and several Machine/Deep Learning models.
+I am familiar with Quantitative/Statistical methods, Python and R Programming, and Machine/Deep Learning models.
 I have also worked in different domains of NLP (Large Language Models, Speech-to-Text, Text-to-Speech).
 Besides learning and researching about languages, I'm also experienced in teaching languages (English, Vietnamese) to different types of learners.

 My research interests are Semantics, Language Change and Variation.
 I am also interested in linguistic representation in (large) language models.
 My other, non-academic interests are Martial Arts and (Classical) Singing (I am a Full Lyric Tenor).